Skip to main content

 • Snapshot Class Mapping: facilitates mapping of your storage provisioner with volume snapshot class

-• CSI Provisioner: lists the CSI provisioners associated with the PVCs present in the namespaces selected for the backup
+• CSI Provisioner: lists the CSI provisioners associated with the PVCs present in the Namespaces selected for the backup

 • Offload CSI snapshots to backup location: offloads the CSI snapshot to the specified backup location